-Gail McElroy is Professor of Political Science and Head of the School of Social Sciences and Philospohy.
+Gail McElroy is Professor of Political Science and Dean of the Faculty of Arts, Humanities and Social Sciences.
 Her primary research interests are in the fields of legislative behaviour and party politics.
 Recent publications have dealt with the nature of party competition in the European Parliament, the role of committees in the policy process and the quality of citizen representation in the European Union.
 Gail is also actively involved in the Irish National Election Study and the Irish Candidates Study and recent published work in this area explores the continued under-representation of women in Irish politics.
 Current work examines the differences in political ambition amongst Irish men and women and also the policy emphasis of men and women in the Dáil, as revealed in speeches.

 Gail holds a BA in History and Political Science from Trinity College Dublin, an MSc in Comparative Politics from the London School of Economics and a PhD in Political Science from the University of Rochester.